Fillingham History, Family Crest & Coats of Arms

 The surname Fillingham was first found in Lincolnshire where they held a family seat at Fillingham from ancient times.
 Conjecturally they were descended from a Norman noble, Anschitil, who held the manor and village of Fillingham from both Roger of Poitou and the King, which is recorded in the Domesday Book taken in 1086 A.D.
 Originally called Felingeham this ancient Roman site and church descended to the Lords of the manor of Fillingham about the 12th century.

-Important Dates for the Fillingham family
+Early History of the Fillingham family

 This web page shows only a small excerpt of our Fillingham research.
 Another 119 words (8 lines of text) covering the years 1361 and 1368 are included under the topic Early Fillingham History in all our PDF Extended History products and printed products wherever possible.